WildEagleDon/banksy-contract/README.md

 | ------- | ----------- |
 | split_contract | the contracts used to split the NFT to ERC20 token
 | exchange_contract | the contracts used to implement the trade
+| nft_contract | the contracts used to store the nft
 tutorials | Some tutorials shared in internal development